South West Coast Path: South Cornwall

 After passing The Lizard the path turns northwards, continuing past Housel Bay and a building used by Guglielmo Marconi for radio experiments, then Bass Point with its Coastguard Station.
 The Lizard lifeboat station is a sheltered position in Kilcobben Cove.
 Passing through Cadgwith and across Kennack Sands, the path heads towards Black Head then into Coverack.
 Once around Lowland Point, The Manacles lie a mile offshore, a reef that has wrecked many ships.
-The path passes through Porthoustock and Porthallow, then around Nare Point lies Gillan Creek.
+The path passes through Porthoustock and Porthallow (the mid-point of the path), then around Nare Point lies Gillan Creek.
 This can be crossed at very low tide, but most walkers follow the lanes round the head of the creek to reach Dennis Head at the mouth of the Helford River.
 To cross this wider river means following it inland to Helford where there is a ferry across to Helford Passage on the north bank.
 Some people take a short cut from Gillan Creek to Helford by a path through Manaccan.

 After following the river back through Durgan to the open waters beyond Toll Point, the path skirts Falmouth Bay along Maenporth, Swanpool and Gyllyngvase beaches before passing around the headland beneath Pendennis Castle to enter bustling Falmouth.
 The castle was built, along with its twin at St Mawes, to protect the deep water of Carrick Roads from attack.
 This natural haven is what made Falmouth such an important harbour, it being the last good shelter for ships heading westwards towards the Atlantic Ocean.

 The path crosses the harbour on the St Mawes Ferry and the Place Ferry (see Fal River Links) and then passes St Anthony Head and Zone Point and northwards past the village of Portscatho and around Gerrans Bay.
 Beyond Nare Head is Portloe in Veryan Bay.
 The next big headland is Dodman Point after which the coast path resumes its northwards course through Gorran Haven and the fishing harbour at Mevagissey to Pentewan where the once busy dock has silted up with sand.
 The path then climbs up around Black Head to reach Porthpean and then Charlestown.
 This was the first harbour to serve the china clay industry around St Austell and has featured in several films as it is home to a heritage fleet of sailing ships.